By Hannah Truby

 “Brainstorming all that, that was the fun part,” Saugstad said.
 “This movie would not be this movie without them.”

-I asked the two if they’d always planned on having kids, or if there was ever a point where they worried that choosing motherhood might mean leaving certain parts of themselves – career, skiing, passions – behind.
+I asked the women if they’d always planned on having kids, or if there was ever a point where they worried that choosing motherhood might mean leaving certain parts of themselves – career, skiing, passions – behind.

-Paaso answered first.
-“I didn't know if it was possible to do both, and it is…but it is a lot harder.
+Paaso answered first: “I didn't know if it was possible to do both, and it is…but it is a lot harder.
 You still have to make sacrifices.
 But you end up wanting to make them, which is interesting because it's terrifying and really rewarding and amazing.”

 “When I started my career, I was petrified of having kids,” added Saugstad.
 “In your 20s, you're very focused on your job.
 15 years ago, when athletes had a kid, a lot of times they’d also decide that that was the end of their ski career.
 This was a big reason why I waited.”